Centralwings: History

 The airline was established in December 2004 and started operations in February 2005.
 Centralwings, as its name suggests, competed in the Central European market, namely Poland, with a fleet of LOT Boeing 737 aircraft.

 Centralwings operated scheduled services from Gdańsk, Katowice, Kraków, Łódź, Poznań, Szczecin, Warsaw and Wrocław.
 For most of this time around 60% of its capacity was allocated to routes serving Ireland and the UK, where it faced fierce competition from ultra-low-cost competitors such as Ryanair and Wizz Air.
 However, it also operated flights to a range of Mediterranean beach and island destinations as well as cities such as Amsterdam, Bologna, Lille, Lisbon, Paris Beauvais and Rome.
 Its schedule of just under 30 routes ceased in October 2008.

 On 26 March 2009 Centralwings ceased some of its operations.
 The decision was made by LOT Polish Airlines because the airline was unprofitable.
-Centralwings continued to operate until the end 2009.
+Centralwings continued to operate until the end of 2009.

-Destinations

 Fleet

 The Centralwings fleet consisted of the following aircraft (as of 11 September 2008):